HannaGreentree/war-paws-europe/README.md

 ### Database Configuration
 Database configuration is kept in a single location (Django settings.py) and is easy to change per environment (local vs production).
 Production uses environment variables (e.g., DATABASE_URL) rather than hard-coded secrets.
 ### Security Features Considered
-- No secrets committed to the repository (Requirement 10/33).
+- No secrets committed to the repository
-- Secrets stored using environment variables and/or .env in .gitignore (Requirement 34).
+- Secrets stored using environment variables and/or .env in .gitignore
-- DEBUG turned off in production (Requirement 35).
+- DEBUG turned off in production
 #### Django security defaults:
 - CSRF protection on forms
 - password hashing